Can I get out of a car finance deal early?

-The downside of buying a motor on car finance is it can tie you in for three to four years, during which time life can change.
+The downside of buying a motor on car finance is it can tie you in to repayments for three to four years during which time life can change.
 You might lose your job and not be able to keep up the repayments.
 Or your family requirements could alter and you might need a different sort of car.
-Here’s how you get out of car finance early.
+You may even have been mis sold car finance and not be able to afford the repayments.
+Here’s how you end car finance early.

 The Money Advice Service says you must get the ball rolling before you have to miss any repayments.
 And you should inform the finance company clearly about what you intend to do.
 Act promptly before you have to default on any payments and it won’t affect your credit score.
 Do this in writing over email or with a letter.